iobuild/iobuild.github.io/x.en.md

 #### Personal Intro
-Self-motivated developer, Concentrate on PHP / Zend Framework / Yii from 2007 to 2011, Focus on Ruby/Rails from 2012.Ruby is the main program language with mysql, mongodb.
-Sometimes also design some Android softwares with Java.
+Self-motivated developer, Concentrate on PHP / Zend Framework / Yii from 2007 to 2011, Focus on Ruby/Rails from 2012.
+Ruby is the main program language with mysql, mongodb.
+Sometimes also design some Android client with Java.

 ***